danhans42/xplorer64/README.md

 ## Thanks & Shouts

-Tim Schuerewegen - for xflash/xkiller and being super helpful with information that saved me a hell of a lot of time N64brew Discord
+Tim Schuerewegen - for xflash/xkiller and being super helpful with information that saved me a hell of a lot of time.
+Martin Korth/noca$h - for the psx-spex documents - especially the xplorer sections Nicolas Noble - for bringing psx-spex to github and converting to MD

+Shoutouts to N64brew & #PSXDev Discord